-An experienced consultant, trainer and speaker, Charlie Pownall helps international bodies, governments, companies, leaders, executives and entrepreneurs build their profile, communicate more effectively, and manage their reputations.
+An experienced consultant, trainer and speaker, Charlie Pownall helps organisations, leaders, executives and entrepreneurs build their profile, communicate more effectively, and manage their reputations.

 Strategic, trusted advisor

-Before his current job, Charlie was Regional Managing Director (Asia-Pacific) at PR/communications consultancy Burson-Marsteller (now BCW), Group Communications Manager at WPP plc, and Group Communications Director at digital marketing agency SYZYGY Group AG.
+Charlie was previously Regional Managing Director (Asia-Pacific) at communications consultancy Burson-Marsteller (now BCW), Group Communications Manager at WPP plc, and Group Communications Director at digital marketing agency SYZYGY Group AG.

-Charlie Pownall is the author of Managing Online Reputation: How to Protect your Company on Social Media, a practical, common-sense guide to protecting and defending corporate name and image on the internet and social web.
+Charlie Pownall is the author of Managing Online Reputation, a practical, common-sense guide to protecting and defending corporate name and image on the internet and social web.

-Charlie speaks regularly on communications and reputation management at conferences, business schools and universities, and is quoted regularly by business and marketing communications industry publications.
+He speaks on communications and reputation management at conferences, business schools and universities, and is quoted by business and marketing communications industry publications.

-He is a member of the Open Rights Group and an accredited member of the Chartered Institute of Public Relations.
-Charlie chaired the Communications and Marketing Committee at The American Chamber of Commerce in Hong Kong for three years.
+A member of the Chartered Institute of Public Relations, Charlie chaired the Communications and Marketing Committee at The American Chamber of Commerce in Hong Kong for three years.

 International footprint and outlook

-Charlie Pownall has worked for international organisations and multinational companies for much of his working life, giving him a good understanding of a number of different societies and cultures.
+Charlie has worked for international organisations and multinational companies for much of his working life, giving him a decent understanding of different societies and cultures.

-Born in Hong Kong, he has lived and worked in Singapore, Hong Kong, Brussels and Madrid, and has served lengthy placements in other locations, including Tokyo and Sydney.
+Born in Hong Kong, he has lived and worked in Singapore, Hong Kong, Brussels and Madrid, and has served lengthy placements in Tokyo, Sydney, and other locations.

-Based in the UK, much of his work is in Asia-Pacific and the Middle-east.
+Based in Cambridge, UK, much of Charlie’s work is in the Middle-east and Asia-Pacific.